corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 {{< /tabs >}}

-We can also send and receive a `StateAndRef` dependency chain and automatically resolve its dependencies:
+You can send and receive a `StateAndRef` dependency chain and automatically resolve its dependencies:

 {{< tabs name="tabs-20" >}}
 {{% tab name="kotlin" %}}